- Fill out the Harvard Implicit Association Test for Race

 “There is a strange kind of enigma associated with the problem of racism.
 No one, or almost no one, wishes to see themselves as racist; still, racism persists, real and tenacious.” – Albert Memmi, Racism

 We, as military providers, who care for a community composed of people from nearly every race, religion, gender, age, and from a wide array of cultures, have an opportunity to have the conversation that many are unwilling to have in the name of making patients better.
-This session is designed to help us all recognize and reckon with the reactions we have – which are neither good nor bad, they just are – to the conversation around race, in order to better take care of our patients.
+This session is designed to help us all recognize and reckon with the reactions we have – which are neither good nor bad, they just are – and the context from which they arise as they affect the conversation around race, in order to better take care of our patients.

 [ii] More recently this term has been replaced by the term “salad bowl”